bambora/dev.bambora.com/README.md

 You will need to prefix the actual file name with an underscore, but make sure to leave that out when adding it in the includes section.

 *Note* that in preview mode in GitHub it will look a bit wonky with the code samples.
 That is because we render the markdown using a tool called Slate and it is not built into GitHub.

+## Build The Site
+If you want to build the site on your own machine to play around with the layout our CSS, follow the steps instructions here.

 ### Prerequisites